microsoft/CameraTraps/README.md

 ## api

 Code for hosting our models as an API, either for synchronous operation (e.g. for real-time inference or for our Web-based demo) or as a batch process (for large biodiversity surveys).
-The synchronous API in this folder does a bunch of fancy load-balancing stuff, in comparison to...

-## api-flask-redis

-Code for a simplified synchronous API that runs as a single-node Flask app.

 ## classification